Good to know

 When to Replace Inline Skate Bearings?

-On average roller blade bearings last between twelve to eighteen months.
+On average, inline skate bearings last between twelve and eighteen months.
 Material, quality and good care of your equipment is the biggest factor determining how long bearings for inline skates will last.
 In general, if your wheels are making noises even after cleaning or your bearings are rusty, it is time to replace them.
 Remember, skate bearings should always be quiet and spin freely.

 Would you like to know more about bearings?
 Read our complete guide for Buying Bearings.